-Jason Aufdenberg, Gayle Belin, Nancy Burgess-Hall, Terry Lodge, Patrick McCallister, Nic Mostert, Roy Walters, Ted Wendler
+Maggie Ardito, Jason Aufdenberg, Gayle Belin, Elizabeth Bonds, Terry Lodge, Nic Mostert, Eileen Sharp, Ted Wendler

-NOTE: Individuals covered by the Americans with Disabilities Act of 1990 in need of accommodations for this public meeting should contact the River to Sea TPO office, 2570 W. International Speedway Blvd., Suite 100, Daytona Beach, Florida 32114-8145; (386) 226-0422, extension 20416, at least five (5) working days prior to the meeting date.
+NOTE: Individuals covered by the Americans with Disabilities Act of 1990 in need of accommodations for this public meeting should contact the River to Sea TPO office, 1 Deuce Court, Suite 100, Daytona Beach, Florida 32124, (386) 226-0422, extension 20416 at least five (5) working days before the meeting date.

-NOTE: If any person decides to appeal a decision made by the board with respect to any matter considered at such meeting or hearing, he/she will need a record of the proceedings including all testimony and evidence upon which the appeal is to be based.
-To that end, such person will want to ensure that a verbatim record of the proceedings is made.
+NOTE: If any person decides to appeal a decision made by the board concerning any matter considered at such meeting or hearing, he/she will need a record of the proceedings including all testimony and evidence upon which the appeal is to be based.
+To that end, such a person will want to ensure that a verbatim record of the proceedings is made.

-NOTE: The River to Sea TPO does not discriminate on the basis of race, color, national origin, sex, age, religion, disability and family status.
+NOTE: The River to Sea TPO does not discriminate on the basis of race, color, national origin, sex, age, religion, disability, or family status.
 Those with questions or concerns about nondiscrimination, those requiring special assistance under the Americans with Disabilities Act (ADA) of 1990, or those requiring language assistance (free of charge) should contact Pamela Blankenship at 386.226.0422 or pblankenship@r2ctpo.org.

-SUMMARY SHEET BPAC PROJECT REVIEW SUBCOMMITTEE SEPTEMBER 30, 2021
+SUMMARY SHEET BPAC PROJECT REVIEW SUBCOMMITTEE SEPTEMBER 30, 2024